 - Breached an undertaking not to interfere with the claimants’s right of light

-This case highlights the fact that the conduct of the parties remains an important aspect in rights of light cases and failing to engage with a neighbouring owner prior to any infringement is unwise.
+This case highlights the fact that the conduct of the parties remains an important aspect in rights of light cases.
+Failing to engage with a neighbouring owner prior to any infringement is unwise.

-The Government also publised a rights to light fact sheet as part of a review by the Law Commission.
-A copy is available here.
+The Government also published a rights to light fact sheet as part of a review by the Law Commission.